eshtek/hexos-docs/docs/features/notifications/index.md

 HexOS provides notifications to users in two primary ways:

-- All notifications are delivered to the HexOS "Bell" icon, visible on all pages.
+- All notifications are delivered to the HexOS Bell icon, visible on all pages.
 - Critical notifications (e.g. disk failures) are also delivered automatically to you via email.

 ## Notification bell